unbounce/iidy/README.md

 Over time, it will become the sole tool we use for talking to the CloudFormation API while creating or updating stacks.

-Migration from Ansible / Ansible Vault to `iidy` is **mandatory**.
+Migration from Ansible (+ Vault) or Troposphere to `iidy` will be **mandatory** once the tool has been through some further testing.
 However, you won't have to do the work yourself.
 All dev squads will be required to accept pull requests that implement this change.
-These pull requests will not change the details of your stacks once provisioned.
-I.e. they will be low risk and impact tooling only.
+These pull requests will not change the details of your stacks once provisioned - i.e. they will be low risk and impact tooling only.
 I aim to have all production services migrated by the end of Sept 2017.
-Why?
+Why and why now?

-1) Ansible is an unnecessary layer above CloudFormation that has a bad UX for this use-case,
+1) Ansible is an unnecessary layer above CloudFormation that has a bad UX for this use-case (see above).

-2) we want to retire Ansible Vault as our use of it has some security issues,
+2) We want to retire Ansible Vault as our use of it has some security issues.

 3) our developers have not had a good onboarding experience learning Ansible and CloudFormation at the same time.
-It has scared people away from a good tool: CloudFormation.
+It has scared people away from a good tool - CloudFormation - and given them the impression it is more complex than it truely is.

 4) We do not have the bandwidth to support multiple tools.
 Unlike previous introductions of new tools, we are cleaning house of the old tools before moving on.

-Same for migration from Troposphere?
-Hell yes!

-Why now?
-This is a step to some broader changes to the way we provision infrastructure.
+5) This is a step to some broader changes to the way we provision infrastructure.
 It will simplify the path towards a) a secure production account with no `#superuser` required for deployments, b) proper separation between `staging` and `production`,
 c) some architectural normalization that Roman and others are working on.
 More information will be coming on these topics later.

-Who supports and maintains it?
-Tavis.
-I will be providing extensive examples, documentation, and training.
+Use of the yaml pre-processor is **completely optional**.
+If you use it, please share your experiences with me.

 How does this relate to `Simple Infrastructure`?
 It's orthogonal and complimentary.
 They solve different problems and can be used together.
 Like all existing production stacks, `Simple Infrastructure` should be updated to use this rather than Ansible.
 I am working on a pull request.

+Who supports and maintains it?
+Tavis.
+I will be providing extensive examples, documentation, and training.
+Pull requests and feature requests are welcome.

 Isn't this an example of NIH syndrome?
 Roman and I built a prototype of this back in Dec.
 2015.
 We searched for good alternatives then and